KK Budućnost: 1949–1979: Formation and early years

 The club was founded in 1949 when Budućnost sports society decided to form the men's basketball club.
-Budućnost participated in its first competition during the first part of June 1949, at the third Montenegrin Championship.
+Budućnost participated in its first competition in early June 1949, at the third Montenegrin Championship.
 The Championships took place in Cetinje, and in addition to Budućnost, three other teams from Montenegro participated.
 The first success came two years later – in 1951, when Budućnost took the first place in the First Championships of the Cities, which was held in Herceg-Novi.

-In 1957, a new outdoor basketball court was constructed in the City Park, on the Morača river left bank.
+In 1957, a new outdoor basketball court was constructed in the City Park, on the Morača river's left bank.

 Budućnost became champion of Montenegro for the first time in 1958.
 The championship was played in three zones, and many more teams took part this time.
 All credit for this achievement goes to: Martinović, Pavlović, Vujović, Đukić, Golubović, Lekić, Belada, Đurišić, Tamindžić and Vukčević.
 Because of this result, Buducnost got the chance to play in the qualifications for the First League.
 The qualifications did not take place, because of the decision of Yugoslav Basketball Federation that the team of Zastava from Kragujevac should play in the First League, without any matches being played.

 In the 1959–60 season, Budućnost became the Montenegrin basketball champion for the second time.
 The Qualifications for the First League were played in Podgorica, and the teams of Dinamo Pančevo and Rabotnički Skoplje took part.
 Dinamo Pančevo eventually qualified for the First League.

-Budućnost dominated Montenegrin basketball scene in the year of 1961.
+Budućnost dominated the Montenegrin basketball scene in 1961.
 Because of the financial problems, the championships were reduced to a tournament played in Podgorica, and the home team easily won all of its matches.

-Budućnost had to wait until 1969 for the new success.
-That year the team managed to win two trophies.
+Budućnost had to wait until 1969 for more success.
+That year the team won two trophies.
 In the Republic League, Budućnost won the first place and again became the Montenegrin basketball champion.
 Budućnost played the qualifications for the Second League group East once more, but in the very strong competition from clubs from Serbia and Macedonia they failed to qualify.
 The team also won the Championships of the Cities, for the third time in its history.

-The year 1970 was the turning point for the Montenegrin basketball.
+The year 1970 was the turning point for Montenegrin basketball.
 The championships were played in the united league for the first time in history, without any zones.
 Budućnost became the Montenegrin basketball champion.
 The club managed to repeat the same success in the next year and became the Montenegrin basketball champion for the second time in a row (sixth overall).
 In the same year, the team finally managed to qualify for the Second League.
 Qualifications were held in Podgorica.
 Unfortunately, Budućnost managed to play for only one year in the Second League (1971–72).